 INTRODUCTION

-(Gladiolus grandiflorus L., is a perennial herbaceous flowering plant.
+Gladiolus (Gladiolus grandiflorus L.), is a perennial herbaceous flowering plant.
 It is cultivated commercially in India as cut flowers, due to its beautiful and attractive flower spikes, excellent vase life, captivating flower colors and their high feasibility (Bose et al., 2003).
 Gladiolus belongs to the family Iridaceae contains about 260 species (Singh, 2014; Abdel-Kader et al., 2020).
 In Europe it is commonly known as ‘sward lily’ and ‘corn flag’ due to its sward shaped foliage.
 They are used as landscape plants in the home gardens, as specimens for exhibition, and as cut flowers.
 Domestic as well as international market gladiolus is a popular cut flower (Singh and Sisodia, 2017).
 Among cut flowers gladiolus occupies fifth place in the international floriculture trade and 4th position in bulbous flower trade (Kumar et al., 2007; Balaram and Janakiram, 2009).
 Gladiolus is very easy to grow under open field condition.
-In India gladiolus is commercially cultivated in several states like West Bengal, Maharashtra, Uttarakhand, Assam, Madhya Pradesh, Chhattisgarh, Karnataka, Haryana, UttarPradesh, Sikkim, Manipur, Delhi, Goa, Telangana, Gujarat etc.
+In India gladiolus is commercially cultivated in several states like West Bengal, Maharashtra, Uttarakhand, Assam, Madhya Pradesh, Chhattisgarh, Karnataka, Haryana, UttarPradesh, Sikkim, Manipur, Delhi, Goa, Telangana, Gujarat, etc.

 Gladiolus plant is very much prone to attack by several pests and diseases.
 Among the various limiting factors in commercial cultivation of gladiolus, the plant parasitic nematodes are presently considered to be the most important one.
-Out of several pathogenic nematodes, the root-knot nematode, Meloidogyne incognita, is considered as one of the most important pathogen of gladiolus (Devappa et al., 2012) causing a significant decline in the flower quality (Hasan and Khan, 2004) and causing damage to corms and cormles (Khanna and Chandel, 1997).
-The symptoms of root-knot nematode infestation include stunted growth, wilting, yellowing of leaves, and root galling (Fig 1).
+Out of several pathogenic nematodes, the root-knot nematode, Meloidogyne incognita, is considered as one of the most important pathogen of gladiolus (Devappa et al., 2012) causing a significant decline in the flower quality (Hasan and Khan, 2004) and causing damage to corms and cormels (Khanna and Chandel, 1997).
+The symptoms of root-knot nematode infestation include stunted growth, wilting, yellowing of leaves, and root galling (Fig. 1).
 In addition to causing direct damage infection of roots by root-knot nematodes predisposes plants to infection by soil-borne root-infecting fungi- Fusarium. oxysporum f.sp. gladioli resulting in extensive financial loss to the growers (Chandel and Bhardwaj, 2000).
-Several research findings indicate that root-knot nematode infecting gladiolus can effectively be managed by various methods (Ravishankar and Singh, 2005; Abo-Korah, 2021) but very limited information is available regarding resistant cultivars of gladiolus against root-knot nematode (Khanna et al, 1998; Sakhuja et al., 2000) as host plant resistance is effective nematode management tool and considered as economically feasible and environmentally safe method as compared to chemical nematicides (Mukhtar et al, 2017; Yadav et al, 2023) and these cultivars can be incorporated in integrated nematode management schedule with other management practices ( Divya et al., 2021).
-Keeping these facts in view, the present investigation have been undertaken to find out the source of resistance through screening of gladiolus cultivars in pot condition against root-knot nematode, M. incognita
+Several research findings indicate that root-knot nematode infecting gladiolus can effectively be managed by various methods (Ravishankar and Singh, 2005; Abo-Korah, 2021) but very limited information is available regarding resistant cultivars of gladiolus against root-knot nematode (Khanna et al., 1998; Sakhuja et al., 2000) as host plant resistance is effective nematode management tool and considered as economically feasible and environmentally safe method as compared to chemical nematicides (Mukhtar et al., 2017; Yadav et al., 2023) and these cultivars can be incorporated in integrated nematode management schedule with other management practices ( Divya et al., 2021).
+Keeping these facts in view, the present investigation has been undertaken to find out the source of resistance through screening of gladiolus cultivars in pot condition against root-knot nematode, M. incognita.

 Fig. 1.
 Galling on roots of gladiolus

+Comments

+Global and regional perspectives on number of the root-knot species are lacking.

+The current study has only focused on phenotypic screening of the varieties of the studied plant.

+True resistance can only be confirmed using other advanced techniques such as molecular tools.

 2. MATERIALS AND METHODS